coneoproject/COFFEE/README.rst

   alignment, a transformation for enhancing the effectiveness of compiler auto-vectorisation.

-COFFEE currently has one user, Firedrake, an automated system for the solution of partial differential equations using the finite element method.
-An optimisation pipeline in COFFEE was designed to exploit a fundamental mathematical property of finite element integration kernels, namely linearity with respect to test and trial functions.
+COFFEE currently has one user, Firedrake, an automated system for the resolution of partial differential equations using the finite element method.
+An optimisation pipeline in COFFEE was designed to exploit a fundamental mathematical property of finite element integration kernels, namely linearity of operators in test and trial functions.